How to choose the Colombian cities you want to visit?

 Also, lechona (pork stuffed with meat and peas) is highly appreciated and differs from the one you find in Bogotá and other cities in that Ibague’s lechona doesn’t include rice.

-The city surroundings offer a lot of extreme sports, such as rafting and canyoning.
+The city surroundings offer many extreme sports, such as rafting and canyoning.
 Nevado del Tolima (a snow mountain and volcano) is also an exciting and challenging destination for climbers.

 There are other activities for visitors, such as birdwatching and hiking in the Combeima Valley, where many restaurants offer barbecued meats, tamales, and lechona.